 - And journal or meditate about what's hard for you to say and why.
 Are you good at saying "no"?
 If not, how can you improve this for your own self care?

 If you liked this book review of Tell Me More by Kelly Corrigan, sign up to receive The Literary Lifestyle emails for free.
-Each week, I’ll send you a FREE *cozy* email with themed book + lifestyle pairings to make your reading life easier & more fun.
+I send you cozy with themed book + lifestyle pairings to make your reading life easier & more fun.
 It’s like Reading Rainbow for women!